 If you’re aiming to take part, do follow the World Naked Bike Ride Facebook page for last-minute updates, lest you end up naked, alone and feeling very awkward…

-Find out more about the World Naked Bike Ride and donate to the cause via their website.
+Find out more about the World Naked Bike Ride (which takes place on June 14) and donate to the cause via their website.